akazukin5151/koneko/README.md

 * Generate badge with `coverage-badge -fpo coverage.svg`

 ## Upload to PyPI
+When test installing with pip, don't forget to use `pip install .` or `python setup.py install`, not `pip install koneko` (which will grab from latest stable version).
+(Yes, I made the same mistake again)

 Bump version info in `__init__.py`, `setup.py`, and `README.md`

 ```sh